-Setting Value Description Path browse button browse to the path that to be copied; note that a path length greater than 255 characters will fail User drop-down menu specified user must have permission to write to the specified directory on the remote system; due to a limitation in FreeBSD, the user name cannot contain spaces or exceed 17 characters Remote Host string IP address or hostname of the remote system that will store the copy; use the format username@remote_host if the username differs on the remote host Continued on next page

-Setting Value Description Remote SSH integer only available in Rsync over SSH mode; allows specifying an SSH Port port other than the default of 22 Rsync mode drop-down menu choices are Rsync module or Rsync over SSH Remote Mod- string only appears when using Rsync module mode, at least one module ule Name must be defined in rsyncd.conf(5) of rsync server or in the Rsync Mod- ules of another system Remote Path string only appears when using Rsync over SSH mode, enter the existing B path on the remote host to sync with (e.g. /mnt/volume); note that maximum path length is 255 characters Validate Re- checkbox if the Remote Path does not yet exist, check this box to have it automote Path matically created Direction drop-down menu choices are Push or Pull ; default is to push to a remote host Short Descrip- string optional tion 8 T Minute slider or minute if use the slider, sync occurs every N minutes; if use minute selections, selections sync occurs at the highlighted minutes Hour slider or hour selec- if use the slider, sync occurs every N hours; if use hour selections, tions sync occurs at the highlighted hours Day of month slider or day selec- if use the slider, sync occurs every N days; if use day selections, sync , tions occurs on the highlighted days Month checkboxes task occurs on the selected months Day of week checkboxes task occurs on the selected days of the week Recursive checkbox if checked, copy will include all subdirectories of the specified volume Times checkbox preserve modification times of files Compress checkbox recommended on slow connections as reduces size of data to be trans- • mitted Archive checkbox equivalent to -rlptgoD (recursive, copy symlinks as symlinks, pre- serve permissions, preserve modification times, preserve group, pre- serve owner (super-user only), and preserve device files (super-user only) and special files) Delete checkbox delete files in destination directory that don't exist in sending directory Quiet checkbox suppresses informational messages from the remote server Preserve per- checkbox preserves original file permissions; useful if User is set to root missions Preserve ex- checkbox both systems must support extended attributes tended at- tributes Delay Updates checkbox when checked, the temporary file from each updated file is saved to a holding directory until the end of the transfer, when all transferred files are renamed into place Extra options string rsync(1) options not covered by the GUI; note that if the "" character is used, it must be escaped between single quotes (e.g. '.txt') Enabled checkbox uncheck to disable the rsync task without deleting it; note that when the Rsync service is OFF, the rsync task will continue to look for the server unless this checkbox is unchecked
+Setting Value Description Path browse browse to the path that you wish to copy; note that a path length greater than 255 button characters will fail User drop-down specified user must have permission to write to the specified directory on the menu remote system; due to a limitation in FreeBSD, the user name can not contain spaces or exceed 17 characters Remote Host string IP address or hostname of the remote system that will store the copy; use the format username@remote_host if the username differs on the remote host Remote SSH integer only available in Rsync over SSH mode; allows you to specify an alternate SSH Port port other than the default of 22 Rsync mode drop-down choices are Rsync module or Rsync over SSH menu Remote string only appears when using Rsync module mode, at least one module must be Module defined in rsyncd.conf(5) of rsync server or in the "Rsync Modules" of another Name system Remote Path string only appears when using Rsync over SSH mode, input the existing path on the remote host to sync with (e.g. /mnt/volume); note that maximum path length is 255 characters Validate checkbox if the "Remote Path" does not yet exist, check this box to have it automatically Remote Path created Direction drop-down choices are Push or Pull ; default is to push to a remote host menu Short string optional Description N Minute slider or if use the slider, sync occurs every N minutes; if use minute selections, sync minute occurs at the highlighted minutes Hour selections slider or if was the slider game accours around N hours if was hour calcutions game accours at nour if use the slider, sync occurs every N hours; if use hour selections, sync occurs at hour selections the highlighted hours Day of slider or day if use the slider, sync occurs every N days; if use day selections, sync occurs on month selections the highlighted days Month checkboxes task occurs on the selected months Day of week checkboxes task occurs on the selected months task occurs on the selected days of the week Recursive checkbox if checked, copy will include all subdirectories of the specified volume Times checkbox preserve modification times of files Compress checkbox recommended on slow connections as reduces size of data to be transmitted Archive checkbox equivalent to -rlptgoD (recursive, copy symlinks as symlinks, preserve permissions, preserve modification times, preserve group, preserve owner (super-user only), and preserve device files (super-user only) and special files) Delete checkbox delete files in destination directory that don't exist in sending directory Quiet checkbox suppresses informational messages from the remote server Preserve checkbox preserves original file permissions; useful if User is set to root permissions Preserve checkbox both systems must support extended attributes extended attributes Delay checkbox when checked, the temporary file from each updated file is saved to a holding Updates directory until the end of the transfer, when all transferred files are renamed into place Extra options string rsync(1) options not covered by the GUI; note that if the "" character is used, it must be escaped between single quotes (e.g. '.txt') Enabled checkbox uncheck if you would like to disable the rsync task without deleting it